 Low tax payments by major global companies such as Google or Amazon have sparked public anger in Europe as countries struggle out of recession.

 The G-20 countries said in a communique Friday that they will aim to set up a system so that profits would be taxed "where economic activities deriving the profits are performed and where value is created."

-The group said they expect to begin exchange information automatically on tax matters among G20 members by the end of 2015.
+The leaders also said that they expect to begin exchanging information automatically on tax matters among G-20 members by the end of 2015.